YES! And in my personal opinion that problem is none other than Myer Bick, its President!

-Why does the Jewish General Hospital Foundation insist on spending as much as 40% of what it raises in the Ride to Conquer Cancer/Weekend to End Womens’ Cancers, but not at the same time use events such as Le Tour de l’Ile de Montreal, Marathon de Montreal, Canadian Ski Marathon (and thousands of others) where their costs would be only 2% (credit card fees) of what is raised?
+Why does Myer Bick, insist on spending as much as 40% of what the JGHF raises on expenses in the Ride to Conquer Cancer/Weekend to End Womens’ Cancers, but not at the same time use events such as Le Tour de l’Ile de Montreal, Marathon de Montreal and thousands of others, where the cost would be only 3% (credit card fees) of what is raised?